PuSuEngine/pusu-testing/README.md

 With that, your environment will be automatically prepared, for those parts where it makes sense.

-The `pusud` -repository will be cloned to the `pusud` -folder in case you want to make local changes to it.
+The `pusud` and `gopusu` -repositories will be cloned under the `gopath` -folder as dependencies for things and will show up in the source directory outside the VM in case you want to make local changes.

 You will need to compile the web-client to `frontend/www` yourself if you want to try that out.
 After building it